dotnet/AspNetDocs/aspnet/web-api/overview/testing-and-debugging/troubleshooting-http-405-errors-after-publishing-web-api-applications.md

 ---
 uid: web-api/overview/testing-and-debugging/troubleshooting-http-405-errors-after-publishing-web-api-applications
-title: "Troubleshooting HTTP 405 Errors after Publishing Web API Applications | Microsoft Docs"
+title: Troubleshoot Web API2 apps that work in Visual Studio and fail on a production IIS server
 author: rmcmurray
-description: "This tutorial describes how to troubleshoot HTTP 405 errors after publishing a Web API application to a production web server." ms.author: riande ms.date: 01/23/2019 ms.assetid: 07ec7d37-023f-43ea-b471-60b08ce338f7 msc.legacyurl: /web-api/overview/testing-and-debugging/troubleshooting-http-405-errors-after-publishing-web-api-applications msc.type: authoredcontent
+description: Troubleshoot Web API2 apps that work in Visual Studio and fail on a production IIS server ms.author: riande ms.date: 01/23/2019 ms.assetid: 07ec7d37-023f-43ea-b471-60b08ce338f7 msc.legacyurl: /web-api/overview/testing-and-debugging/troubleshooting-http-405-errors-after-publishing-web-api-applications
+msc.type: authoredcontent
 ---

-# Troubleshooting HTTP 405 errors after publishing Web API applications
+# Troubleshoot Web API2 apps that work in Visual Studio and fail on a production IIS server

-> This tutorial describes how to troubleshoot HTTP 405 errors after publishing a Web API application to a production web server.
+> This doc explains how to troubleshoot Web API2 apps that are deployed to a production IIS server.
+It addresses common HTTP 405 and 501 errors.
 >
 > ## Software used in this tutorial
 >